leylabmpi/SynTracker/README.md

 All the other required packages are contained in the attached conda environment (.yml file).

 ### Installing from source:
-Download SynTrakcer latest release from: https://github.com/leylabmpi/SynTracker/releases.
+Download SynTrakcer's latest release from: https://github.com/leylabmpi/SynTracker/releases.

 Extract the tar.gz file into the desired working-directory.